gbaliarda/tpe-redes-kubernetes/README.md

     1. Go to the [Istio releases page]() and download the latest version.
 We ran our tests on [v1.22.0](https://github.com/istio/istio/releases/download/1.22.0/istio-1.22.0-win.zip).
     2. Edit the system environment variables and add the path to the `bin` folder of the extracted zip file.

-To verify that Istio can be installed in the Kubernetes cluster run:
+To verify that Istio can be installed in the Kubernetes cluster, run:

 ```sh
 istioctl x precheck